-As with every strategy, the goal of momentum trading is find high probability setups where you can control risk.
+As with every strategy, the goal of momentum trading is finding high probability setups where you can control risk.
 This strategy is more popular in low priced stocks because of the rise of algorithmic trading.
 Algorithmic traders avoid small caps because the difference between the spread is too high.
 Their loss is your gain!

 Long Term Investing

 Investing in penny shares for the long term requires using fundamental analysis to assess the attractiveness of a company.
 This is the same approach Warren Buffett uses but applied to the penny stock market.
 Investing early into small caps can be very lucrative but requires significant patience.
 You may end up buying and holding your position for a few years.
 While most long-term investments may not perform as expected others will become billion-dollar businesses.
 Take Monster Energy as an example, it was once below one dollar in the mid-1990s.
 Back then the company was known as Hansen Natural.
 Right now their share price is $62 with a market cap of 2.2 billion!
 While investing in the next 1000% gainer is unrealistic there’s no reason why you can’t make 50-100% if you find an undervalued and undiscovered company.

-To achieve these impression gains, you have to start generating ideas and researching companies.
+To achieve these impressive gains, you have to start generating ideas and researching companies.
 Over 95% of stocks under $5 are absolute garbage.
 You need to dig through the remaining 5% to find the hidden gems.

 Criteria to find the best small caps:

 Strong cash flows – It’s important the business can self-fund growth through revenue without needing to dilute shares.

 Beware of Fraudsters

 While penny stocks are risky there still is potential to make huge profits providing you follow a suitable strategy.
 The path to profitability can be a long road, learning to trade is a frustrating task that can take years to master.
-Get yourself a mentor and setup yourself up for success.
+Get yourself a mentor and set yourself up for success.
 This requires investing heavily into education that will pay off in the long run.